-There are many tips and techniques which you as a tour operator can use which could improve your marketing which in turn with help you with your bookings.
+There are many tips and technique that you as a tour operator can use to improve your marketing.
+This in turn will help you increase your bookings.

-To help you with your marketing, we asked four tour & activity industry experts the following question:
+To help you with your marketing, we asked four tour and activity industry experts the following question:

 What’s a huge mistake you routinely see tour operators making in their marketing?

 Want to see what they think?
 Just keep on reading.